COURSES AND LESSON PLANS

 foundational skills and techniques through assignments that test their visual problem solving skills and enhance visual literacy.
 These courses generally cover both 2-D and 3-D assignments.
 The incorporation of critique, self-assessment, and art history give students a holistic view of art as a process and art in society.
 My personal experience as a fine artist gives students a real-world view of art and an authentic experience of the subject.

-In Photography 1, 2 and 3 students learn the fundamentals of black and white darkroom photography, digital photography, Adobe Photoshop and a variety of alternative processes (such as cyanotype, toning and polaroid transfers).
-More importantly, students learn to see.
-Everyday objects become objets d'art when seen through the eye of a photographer.
+In Photography 1 students learn the fundamentals of black and white darkroom photography sprinkled with digital photography and alternative processes.
 From basic camera operations, to darkroom procedures, composition and photographic theory students, explore the medium and learn to create dynamic, meaningful images.

 In Graphic Design students learn the elements and principles of art and design primarily through digital media such as Adobe Photoshop andIllustrator.
 A well-rounded Graphic Design curriculum teaches students the importance of bridging the gap between the creative and practical - art and business come together.
 In addition, design history and theory are covered.
 My extensive background in graphic design and my work as an art director at a New York ad agency provides a valuable real-world knowledge base for my students.